Review of Higher Education

 Federick Ngo is an assistant professor at the University of Nevada, Las Vegas.
 His research examines the impact of policies and practices in higher education on college access and success, with a focus on community college students.
 Dr. Ngo’s research has appeared in top education, education policy, and higher education journals, and has been supported by several grant-making agencies.
 He teaches courses in the economics and finance of higher education, education policy, comparative/international education, and diversity in higher education.
 He was formerly a high school math teacher in Oakland, CA and originally hails from Long Beach, CA.

-Monica Quezada Barrera is a PhD student at The Ohio State University, studying Higher Education & Student Affairs.
+Monica Quezada Barrera is a PhD candidate at The Ohio State University, studying Higher Education & Student Affairs.
 Born and raised in Santa Ana, California, Monica began her college experience at her local community college, Santa Ana College, where she received her associate's in Liberal Arts.
 Monica then transferred to the University of California, Irvine, and received her bachelor's degrees in Social Policy and Public Service with a double major in Education.
 She obtained her master's degree from California State University, Long Beach, in Counseling option in Student Development in Higher Education.
-Her research interests focus on first-generation Latina/o/x college students, family dynamics, mentorship, and overall lived experiences.
+Her research interests focus on first-generation Latinx/a/o/e college students, family dynamics, and adult children of Latinx/a/o/e immigrants, while using testimonios and pláticas as methodologies

 Editorial Board